ritaly/README-cheatsheet/README.md

 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.
-Provide a link to the demo version here as well.

 ## Usage